- HR guide

 An interview with a job candidate should never be conducted without an HR manager, department head or team leader.
 Nevertheless, it is possible to reduce the time spent on administrative tasks considerably, which will free up HR managers to dedicate the time saved to other tasks.

 kiwiHR was designed to assist HR management with much of its work and to save time.
-Reap its benefits as you handle important matters, such as absence management, the creation of digital personnel files, or the management of important appointments or deadlines from our simple user interface.
+Reap its benefits as you handle important matters thansk to absence management software, the creation of digital personnel files, or the management of important appointments or deadlines from our simple user interface.

 kiwiHR is a software available for any end device at a budget price.